amauryt/crystal-duckdb/README.md

 Check [crystal-db](https://github.com/crystal-lang/crystal-db) for general DB driver documentation.
 This shard's driver is registered under the `duckdb://` URI.

+## Project status

+This is an implementation primarily intended to fulfill my needs for Online Analytical Processing (OLAP) using DuckDB across different languages (Crystal, R, and JS).
+Therefore, only a subset of the DuckDB C API is implemented, but **it should more than enough for many OLAP applications in Crystal**.

+Please note that OLAP workloads and workflows are very different from OLTP (Online Transaction Processing), especially in an embedded context.
+Before using DuckDB be sure to understand the differences between the two to decide which option is more apt for your use case.

 ## DuckDB compatibility

 DuckDB is a relatively young but highly exciting project.
 However, a stable version is yet to be reached and in the meantime **breaking changes are expected**.
 Be sure to use the correct shard version and to consult the respective README file for your version of the DuckDB engine.
-In addition, there might be DB file *storage incompability* across different versions of DuckDB engines, in this case you need to export your data with the old engine and import it with the new engine; see the [documentation](https://duckdb.org/docs/sql/statements/export) for more details.
+In addition, there might be DB file *storage incompability* across different versions of DuckDB engines, in this case you need to export your data with the old engine and import it with the new engine; see the [export/import documentation](https://duckdb.org/docs/sql/statements/export) for more details.
+If supported I suggest using the parquet format.

 | Shard release   | DuckDB engine | Notes                                                 |
 | --------------- | ------------- | ----------------------------------------------------- |